eos428/Simfile-Repository/README.md

 Q: What charting tool are you using?<br>
 A: Arrow Vortex

+Q: Can I reupload your files?
+A: NO.

+Q: Can I help out with GFX, guest charts?
+A: Sure why not.
+Make a pull request and I'll give my response :)

 Q: No .osu or .osz file?<br>
 A: You can convert them yourself through Arrow Vortex.